 “Well, I’m really glad you found me,” I say with a welcoming smile.

 “I’m glad you found me too,” he replies.
 “At first, you didn’t see me.
 I watched you.
 I saw you shivering, and it made me feel cold.
-When you rose out of your body, I went with you, almost like we were the same person.
+Then, when you rose out of your body, I went with you, almost like we were the same person.
 I saw and felt with you.
 I think I know what it all meant.
 Something’s coming.
 Something like . . . what just happened to me.
 But . . . for the whole world.”

 I let out a breath, grateful that Andrew experienced the vision with me.
 I’m about to ask him more, but something in his gaze quiets me.
 We look into each other’s eyes and then . . .